-B.A., M.L.S., University of Alabama; additional studies, Luther Rice College and Seminary
+B.A., M.L.S., University of Alabama; M.A. in Christian Studies, Luther Rice College and Seminary

 Matthew D. Haley (2016), Assistant Professor of Music

 B.Mus., University of Texas at Austin; M.Mus, University of Louisville; D.M.A., University of North Texas